Let’s break down RIDDOR into bitesize chunks to help you understand what needs to be done.

 RIDDOR also covers certain workplace incidents.
 This includes specific injuries, occupational diseases, dangerous occurrences, and gas incidents.

-The importance of keeping up to speed with Health and Safety law is becoming more and more important in the UK – to find out why, listen our podcast with legal expert Kizzy Augustin
+SIDE NOTE: The importance of keeping up to speed with Health and Safety law is becoming more and more important in the UK – to find out why, listen our podcast with legal expert Kizzy Augustin

 RIDDOR Specified Injuries